 Identifies individuals qualified to become Directors.
 Recommends nominees to the Board for election at annual meetings of shareholders.
 Oversees public policy matters and compliance with the Code of Conduct.

-The members of the Governance Committee are T. Michael Glenn (Chair), Jerry W. Burris, David A. Jones and William T. Monahan.
+The members of the Governance Committee are T. Michael Glenn (Chair), Jerry W. Burris, Edward P. Garden, David A. Jones and William T. Monahan.

 Governance Committee Charter